TEAMMATES/teammates/docs/maintainer-guide.md

 To welcome a new committer:

 * Add the GitHub user to the `Committers` team.
-* Add the committer's name and photo to `about.jsp`.
+* Add the committer's name and photo to `developers.json`.

-Subsequent promotions are done by moving the member's name to the appropriate section in `about.jsp`.
+Subsequent promotions are done by moving the member's name to the appropriate section in `developers.json`.

 To welcome a new project lead: